pkingst1/LSMD-Interface-Device/README.md

 # LSMD-Interface-Device
-GUI Interface for interactions with Limb Strength Measurement Device (LSMD)
+ DataInterfaceApplication folder contains GUI Interface for interactions with Limb Strength Measurement Device (LSMD)

-Needed to run python script:

-Python: ver 12.9
-Libraries:
-  - Bleak: pip install bleak
-  - PyQt6: pip install PyQt6
-  - Serial: pip install pyserial
-  - NumPy: pip install numpy
-  - PyQtGraph: pip install pyqtgraph
-  - Pandas: pip install pandas
+  - Python version 12.9 is needed to run this application **https://www.python.org/downloads/release/python-3129/**
+  - In order to install the application as an exe, double click to run the build_exe.bat file, this will create a dist folder that will contain LSMD_Interface.exe application